tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_doc_parameters.md

 ### Max and min values for parameters {#max_min_values}

 In addition to specifying the data type, the parameters should indicate the maximum, minimum, and allowed values if appropriate.
 For example, if the weather API allows only longitude and latitude coordinates of specific countries, these limits should be described in the parameters documentation.
-Omitting information about max/min values or other unallowed values (when applicable) is a common pitfall in docs.
+Omitting information about max/min values or other prohibited values (when applicable) is a common pitfall in docs.

 Not every parameter needs max and min values, however.
 Note these exceptions: